 - Ice Cubes

 Type of Glass: A standard whiskey or rocks glass

-- Into a shaking tin drop in two (2) slices of cucumber, using a muddler mash cucumbers.
+- Into a shaking tin drop in two (2) slices of cucumber, using a muddler mash the cucumbers.

 - Add Whiskey, Elderberry liqueur, lemon juice, simple syrup, and lots of ice.

 - Strain into a rocks glass filled with ice.

 - Garnish with a wheel of fresh cucumber.

 - Drink responsibly and never drink and drive.

 Cheers to a great St. Patrick’s Day weekend!
 Be sure to grab the recipe for our Grasshopper Cocktail as well!